anoopctkm/machine-learning/projects/capstone/report.md

 ### Model Evaluation and Validation

-Testing the final hybrid recommender to be tested involved the following steps:
+Testing the final hybrid recommender involved the following steps:

 - Randomly sample a proportion of movies to hold out as "new" movies.
 This proportion was set to 0.2.
-- Using the reamining data, use the collaborative filtering algorithm to fill in all missing rating data.
+- Using the remaining data, use the collaborative filtering algorithm to fill in all missing rating data.
 - For each "new" movie, use the content-based filtering approach to estimate a rating for each user.

 The final RMSE of this model was 0.9784.
 It seems that this is worse than the benchmark model.
 This means that the use of true ratings (done by the content-based filtering algorithm alone) was superior to their combined use with ratings estimated via the collaborative-filtering method.